envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/gateway-address.md

 ---
-title: "Gateway Address"
+title: Gateway Address
 ---

-The Gateway API provides an optional [Addresses][] field through which Envoy Gateway can set addresses for Envoy Proxy Service.
+The Gateway API provides an optional [Addresses](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.GatewayAddress) field through which Envoy Gateway can set addresses for Envoy Proxy Service.
 Depending on the Service Type, the addresses of gateway can be used as:

 - [External IPs](#external-ips)
 - [Cluster IP](#cluster-ip)